graphcore/tutorials/tutorials/pytorch/tut1_basics/README.md

 and we can use it for the evaluation stage.

 The steps taken below to define the model for evaluation essentially allow it to run in inference mode.
-Therefore, you can mfollow the same steps to use the model to make predictions once it has been deployed.
+Therefore, you can follow the same steps to use the model to make predictions once it has been deployed.